EvidenceBKidscode/mapserver/doc/config.md

 Number of cores to use for rendering, defaults to all available cores.
 If CPU-limiting is desired, this is a good spot to begin with (Set to 1 for single-thread)

-#### renderingfetchlimit
+#### initialfetchlimit
-Number of mapblocks to collect at once while rendering:
+Number of mapblocks to collect at once while initial rendering:
 * More means faster but also more RAM usage
 * Less means slower but less RAM usage

+This also the number of mapblocks between two information update (console and on map)

+For a small system (Raspberry PI) a setting of 1000 is ok.
+Faster system can use the default (10'000)

+#### incrementalfetchlimit
+Number of mapblocks to collect at once while incremental rendering:
+* More means faster but also more RAM usage
+* Less means slower but less RAM usage

+This also the number of mapblocks between two information update (console and on map)

 For a small system (Raspberry PI) a setting of 1000 is ok.
 Faster system can use the default (10'000)